 Note - For everyone who is worried about using raw egg in a recipe, just replace the whole egg with pasteurised egg whites instead.
 Personally, I'm not worried abut eating raw egg at all.
 In the UK the vast majority of eggs comply with the Lion Standard, which certifies that raw eggs are salmonella free and safe to eat.

-Almond extract or vanilla extract – Now it’s time for a bit of almond flavor!
-I used 2 tsp almond extract and 1 tsp vanilla extract in my first batch and 1 tsp vanilla extract and 2 tsp orange extract in my second batch.
+Now it's time for a bit of almond flavor!
+I used 2 teaspoons of almond extract and 1 teaspoon of vanilla extract in my first batch and 1 teaspoon of vanilla extract and 2 teaspoons of orange extract in my second batch.
 Both were delicious, so just use what you have at home and according to your personal preference!

 Then comes the fun part: Turning your sugar free marzipan into pretty goodies!

 One possibility is to simply roll the paste into a log and cut into slices as I've done in the image above.